-- Phishing websites utilise social engineering methods to persuade you to click on their links, which takes you to their fake websites.
-It may be a warning about a possible password expiry or inactivity on an account, all of which encourages you to log back into said account.
+- Phishing websites utilize social engineering methods to persuade you to click on their links, which takes you to their fake websites.
+It may be a warning about a possible password expiry or inactivity on an account, all of which encourages you to log back into the said account.

 Tips to Protect You from Phishing

 1. Make sure your sensitive data is protected during transmission over networks that are non-protected.
-This can be done, not only with encryption methods but by also by very careful when sending confidential information.
+This can be done, not only with encryption methods but also be very careful when sending confidential information.